nevolua/Ticketing-Bot/README.md

 You can customize the Discord Ticketing Bot in various ways:

-- Modify the appearance and behavior of components in the `components/` directory.
 - Extend the bot's functionality by adding new commands and features.
 - Customize the messages and templates used by the bot for user interactions.